JuliaMath/Polynomials.jl/docs/src/index.md

 # Polynomials.jl

-Polynomials.jl is a Julia package that provides basic arithmetic, integration, differentiation, evaluation, and root finding over dense univariate polynomials.
+Polynomials.jl is a Julia package that provides basic arithmetic, integration, differentiation, evaluation, and root finding for univariate polynomials.

 To install the package, run